sushinyan/kawaii-bar/README.md

 **Installation:**

-Before installing, you must first setup a FIFO and have BSPWM write to it by adding the following  lines to your ~/.xinitrc :
+Before installing, you must first setup a FIFO for bspwm to  write to by adding the following lines to your ~/.xinitrc:

     export PANEL_FIFO="/tmp/panel-fifo"
     [ -e "$PANEL_FIFO" ] && rm "$PANEL_FIFO"
     mkfifo "$PANEL_FIFO"
-    exec bspwm -s "$PANEL_FIFO"
+    exec bspwm

+You must also make bspwm write to the FIFO by adding another line to your bspwm config file:

+    bspc control --subscribe > $PANEL_FIFO &

 As of now, I am only including a Makefile until the project is more complete.
 I will include an Arch Linux PKGBUILD in future builds, but for now you can simply run: